Banner

 Liverpool Street to Aldgate

-Aldgate Junction CrossoverThe Circle Line train to Aldgate stopped at the crossing with the Hammersmith & City tracks.
+Aldgate Junction CrossoverThe train to Aldgate before leaving the main tracks to the station.

-The Circle Line train left King's Cross, where 22 year old bomber, Shehzad Tanweer, had boarded the second carriage, then travelled east, passing through Liverpool Street Station at 0851.
-Seconds later, as it entered the crossover points where the train would move from the left track across other lines to enter Platform 1 of Aldgate Station to its right, Tanweer detonated his rucksack explosive.[1]
+The Circle Line train left King's Cross, where 22 year old bomber, Shezad Tanweer, had boarded the second carriage, then travelled east, passing through Liverpool Street Station at 0851.
+Seconds later, as it entered the crossover points where the train would move from the left track across other lines to enter Platform 1 of Aldgate station to its right, Tanweer detonated his rucksack explosive.[1]

 Because the train was travelling slowly, the driver was able to stop within a short distance.
 The sub-surface tunnel at this point is wide and can be well lit, so helping safe evacuation after the blast.